On the limitations of data-based price discrimination

 \section{Information-theoretic limitation of data-based pricing}

+The revenue deficiency in the $K$-markets ERM strategy and uniform ERM strategy in Section \ref{sec:upper} is $O\left(n^{-\frac{2}{2+2}}\right)$ and $O\left(n^{-\frac{2}{2+1}}\right)$, respectively.
+Note the ``$2$'' and ``$1$'' in the second terms of the denominators of the exponents in these upper bounds, where the ``$2-1=1$'' difference is a result of the extra dimension from the covariate $X$ in the 3PD problem.
+Without any lower bounds, the upper bounds alone are unable to confirm that the curse of the extra dimensionality necessarily exists and is unimprovable.

+In this section, we establish lower bounds to show that \textit{no 3PD strategy is able to escape the curse of the extra dimensionality} and hence the $K$-markets ERM strategy is not an exception.
+Our lower bounds also conclude the optimality of the convergence rates $n^{-1/2}$ and $n^{-2/3}$ from Section \ref{sec:upper} within the respective realms of 3PD and uniform pricing.
+Therefore, the dependence of the extra dimension due to $X$ in our 3PD problem cannot be improved.
+As discussed in the introduction, rate optimality speaks to the optimality or efficiency of the growth requirement of the sample size.

-To show the fundamental information-theoretic limitation of \textit{any} data-based pricing strategies by comparing them with the true-distribution optimal pricing strategies, lower bounds are needed.
-It makes little sense to consider a framework recommending the data-based pricing strategies that are only good for a single distribution.
+For the lower bounds, it makes little sense to consider a framework recommending the data-based pricing strategies that are only good for a single distribution.
 For any \textit{fixed} joint distribution $F_{Y,X}$, there is always a trivial data-based pricing strategy: simply ignore the data and select the optimal pricing scheme given $F_{Y,X}$.
 For this particular distribution, the revenue deficiency is zero.
 However, such a pricing strategy may perform poorly under other distributions of $(Y,X)$.
-One solution to circumvent this issue is to introduce a class $\mathcal{F}$ of joint distributions and take the supremum over the class $\mathcal{F}$.
+One solution to circumvent this issue is to compute the worst revenue deficiency over the class $\mathcal{F}$ of possible distributions.

 To be specific, we consider the minimax difference in the revenues at a given covariate value $x_{0}$ for 3PD,

 and the minimax difference in the \textit{expected} revenues for 3PD,